JacqsLabz/Sims4-Yootz-Playthrough/3.05-FireworksDay/00-index.md

 There was a pause.

 Jane: She loves the outdoors.
-If I didn't burn, I could give her a normal life.
+If I didn't burn up in the sun, I could give her a normal life.
 So she'll be happy.

 ![](07-11-26_11-12-14%20PM.png)
-Sara didn't know what think of that.
-She was willing to bet Jane was thinking *"so she doesn't run away like Savanna"* - and Sara didn't have a better idea on how to give Cass the type of life she deserved.
+Sara was willing to bet Jane was thinking *"so she doesn't run away like Savanna"* - and Sara didn't have a better idea on how to give Cass the type of life she deserved.
+"You'll give up immortality for Cass?"
+Sara felt that old fear of being alone, but waited to hear what her wife had to say.

+Jane: Not exactly, temporarily?
+Once she's grown, you could bite me again.
+If I start to age too much before then, I could drink that potion of youth we found.

+Sara felt her body relax from tension she hadn't even noticed.
+"If that's what you really want, then I'll make the cure for you."
+And probably beat her punch bag to a pulp.
+The idea of Jane being a frail human scared Sara, but if Sara was honest things, Jane wasn't that durable as a vampire either.
+Given that Jane had literally burned up twice already.
+So many conflicting feelings to work out.

 <!-- No one needed to say *"so she doesn't run away like Savanna"* for it to hang in the air.  -->